IBM-Cloud/DevOps-Services-Docs/tutorials/devopsoverview/index.md

 	1. Click **TRACK & PLAN** and then click the work item.
 	1. Click the **LINKS** tab.
 In the Change Sets section, verify that you see the commit information.
 8. Because you committed the change for this work item, change the status to **Complete** and click **SAVE**.
-9. Verify your latest change is on the official version of the deployed app.
+9. Verify that your latest change is on the official version of the deployed app.

 <a name='deploy'></a>
 ## Deploy to production

 It's time to deploy your app!
 This section of the tutorial corresponds to Part 4 of the related video.

-1. As the project owner, click **BUILD & DEPLOY**.
-You can see a simple pipeline with two stages.
+1. Make sure that you are logged in as the project owner, and click **BUILD & DEPLOY**.

 2. Click **ADD STAGE** and name the stage `Production`.

-3. Turn off autodeploy by clicking **Run jobs only when this stage is run manually** in the Stage Trigger field.
+3. Turn off auto-deploy by clicking **Run jobs only when this stage is run manually** in the **Stage Trigger** field.

 4. Click the **JOBS** tab and then click **ADD JOB**.
 For the job type, select **Deploy**.

-5. Enter a new Bluemix space name:  in the **Space** field, click the arrow and then click ** **Create new space**.
+5. Enter a new Bluemix space name:  in the **Space** field, click the arrow and then click **Create new space**.
 Type the new name and click **CREATE**.

 6. Give this deployment a unique host name by changing the deployment script.
-Change the name parameter -n so it is now `cf push "${CF_APP}" -n "new-name"`.
+Change the name parameter `-n` so that it is now `cf push "${CF_APP}" -n "new-name"`.
 Click **SAVE**.

-6. On the Production stage tile, trigger the first production deployment by clicking the **Run Stage** icon.
+7. On the Production stage tile, trigger the first production deployment by clicking the **Run Stage** icon.

-7. When the app has deployed on the Production stage tile, click the deployed app URL to see the app running in production.
+8. When the app is deployed, view the app running on production by clicking the deployed app URL on the Production stage tile.

 <a name='summary'></a>
 ## Summary